danielvial/clusteringPpr/README.md

 2.4649
 2.4296
 ```
-indicating the oracle and heuristic methods in Section 7 are >2x faster than the baseline method (similar to preprint Figure 10).
+indicating the oracle and heuristic methods in Section 7 are ~2-2.5x faster than the baseline method (similar to preprint Figure 10).
 See *distSetting.m* code comments for more details.

 ### Final note
-The tests above use much smaller source/target sets and far fewer trials than the experiments in the preprint, so as to decrease runtime.
-Consequently, results may differ from those shown here.
-However, if these tests are scaled up to the level of the preprint, they should be similar, as the preprint shows our empirical findings are quite statistically significant.
+The tests above use much smaller source/target sets and far fewer trials than the experiments in the preprint (our goal was simply to validate the code with reasonably low runtime).
+Consequently, results may differ from those shown here, and from those in the preprint.
+However, if these tests are scaled up to the level of the preprint, they should be similar, as the preprint shows our empirical findings are statistically significant.